Studying charm hadronisation into baryons with azimuthal correlations of $\Lambda_{\rm c}^{+}$ with charged particles in pp collisions at $\mathbf{\sqrt{\it s} = 13}$ TeV: Results

 From the fit to the $\Lc$ azimuthal correlation distributions, more quantitative insights can be gained into the evolution of the correlation peak features as a function of the transverse momentum of the trigger and the associated particles.
 In Fig.~\ref{fig:results:NSvsD}, the near-side yields and widths are compared to the corresponding values for D-meson correlation distributions~\cite{ALICE:2021kpy}.
-In the near-side region, an indication of a larger associated peak yield for $\Lc$-triggered correlations compared to D-meson results is observed in the charm-hadron transverse momentum interval $3<\ptDL<5$~\GeVc.
-This effect is particularly evident for associated particles with transverse momentum $0.3<\ptass<1$~\GeVc, where a deviation of 2.7$\sigma$ is observed, and also appears when considering the $\ptass>0.3$~\GeVc range to which the associated particles in the $0.3<\ptass<1$~\GeVc range give a large contribution for this $\ptL$ interval.
+In the near-side region, this comparison suggests a larger associated peak yield for $\Lc$-triggered correlations compared to D-meson results in the charm-hadron transverse momentum interval $3<\ptDL<5$~\GeVc.
+This effect appears to be more pronounced for associated particles with transverse momentum $0.3<\ptass<1$~\GeVc, where a deviation of 2.7$\sigma$ is observed, and also appears when considering the $\ptass>0.3$~\GeVc range to which the associated particles in the $0.3<\ptass<1$~\GeVc range give a large contribution for this $\ptL$ interval.
 This difference is not present for higher $\ptass$ values.
-For increasing charm-hadron transverse momentum, in the $\ptass>0.3$~\GeVc range, the near-side yields values from the azimuthal correlation distributions of $\lc$ baryons with charged particles are compatible with those of D-mesons.
-Overall, for $\ptDL>5$~\GeVc the near-side yield values of $\Lc$-triggered correlations show a better compatibility with D-meson results also in the two associated-particle $\pt$ ranges $0.3 < \ptass < 1$~\GeVc and $\ptass > 1$~\GeVc.
-At high $\ptDL$, however, small differences are present in the yield values: for low-$\ptass$, the $\Lc$ near-side associated peak yield is larger than that of D-mesons.
-At the same time, for $\ptass>1$~\GeVc the opposite effect is observed.
-This might be related to a different charm-quark energy redistribution among its showering products, which could be further investigated by extending the measurement to larger $\pt$ of the $\Lc$ with Run 3 data.
+For increasing charm-hadron transverse momentum, i.e. $\ptDL>5$~\GeVc, the near-side yields values from the azimuthal correlation distributions of $\lc$ baryons with charged particles are compatible with those of D-mesons in the $\ptass>0.3$~\GeVc range.
+Considering the two associated-particle $\pt$ ranges $0.3 < \ptass < 1$~\GeVc and $\ptass > 1$~\GeVc, some point-by-point differences are present in the yield values, but they are not statistically significant and do not show systematic trends with the current uncertainties.
 For $3<\ptDL<5$~\GeVc the values of the near-side widths for the $\Lc$- and D meson-triggered correlations are observed to be similar for all the three $\ptass$ intervals, while for $\ptDL>5$~\GeVc a statistically significant sharpening of the near-side peak beyond the 99\% confidence level for $\ptass > 0.3$ GeV/$c$, is observed.